heronwood/heronwood.github.io/governance.md

 ### Architectural Control Committee

-{% if site.acc_members %}
+{% if 0 < site.acc_members.size %}
   {% for member in site.acc_members %}
 * {{ member.title }} - {{ member.name }} {% endfor %}
 {% else %}
 We do not currently have an elected Architectural Control Committee.
-As such, all architectural decisions fall to the Board of Directors.
+As such, all architectural decisions fall to the [Board of Directors](#board-of-directors).
 {% endif %}

 ## Frequently Asked Questions